The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

           2. When the function is called automatic variables are created and destroy when function is exited
           3. Automatic variables can nt be used outside that function in which its declared.
 It means w can say that it is private member
           4. Automatic variables are also known as local variable
-          5. `auto` keyword is usd to declare automatic ttype variable
+          5. `auto` keyword is used to declare automatic type variable

 			<br>
        		<div align="left">